-The parcel is located near existing development that provides a mix of densities, intensities and uses.
+The parcel is not in a walkable area that provides for compact development.
+It is located near existing development that provides a mix of densities, intensities and uses.
 Discourages the proliferation of urban sprawl.

 (IV) Promotes conservation of water and energy.